 About the scheme

-The Productivity Support Scheme provides grants to Jersey businesses primarily to enable them to make productivity gains that they would not be likely to achieve without financial support.
+The Productivity Support Scheme (PSS) provides grants to Jersey businesses primarily to enable them to make productivity gains that they would be unlikely to achieve without financial support.

-Productivity is defined as value added (total salaries and profits) per full-time equivalent employee.
+Productivity is a measure of the outputs created compared to the inputs required.
+In Jersey this is most commonly defined as value added (total salaries and profits) per full-time equivalent employee.
 The term used is generally Gross Value Added (GVA) per Full Time Equivalent (FTE).